unionai/unionai-docs/source/core-concepts/tasks/task-software-environment/imagespec.md

 ## Authenticate to the registry

 You will need to set up your local Docker client to authenticate with GHCR.
-This is needed for `pyflyte` to be able to push the image built according to the `ImageSpec` to GHCR.
+This is needed for `unionai` to be able to push the image built according to the `ImageSpec` to GHCR.

 Follow the directions [Working with the Container registry > Authenticating to the Container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry.md#authenticating-to-the-container-registry).